JeremyRod/worklog-app/README.md

 - ~~Summary view revamp, format text a little better, change hours view to be hh:mm.~~
 - ~~Allow saving of a weeks entries from summary view.~~
 - ~~Add ability to select dates for summary.~~
+- Ability to get summary of current day

 ### Future Additions
 - error log file rotations?
 - Filepicker for importing.
 - Add inbuilt search functionality based on any input
 - ~~Add ability to select summary dates.~~
+- Add ability to skip upload of certain proj codes.
+- Add ability to leave summary upload if wanted.
+- Add activity type to uploaded time entry.
 - Add testing to code
+- Total days hours in summary view

 ### Known Bugs
 - ~~If deleting an entry list will not update until navigating away and back~~